22 May Cybersecurity Tips To Keep Your Summer Travels Cyber Safe

 Turn off home computers while away

 Many of us leave our home computers on out of either convenience or habit, but this seemingly innocuous routine carries great risk.
-Leaving home computers on when not in use makes those devices more vulnerable to hacking.
-It’s important to make sure those home devices are turned off when you’re away for any extended period of time.
+Leaving home computers on, or even just plugged in, when not in use makes those devices more vulnerable to hacking.
+It’s important to make sure those home devices are not only turned off, but also unplugged when you’re away for any extended period of time.

 Back up your data

 In order to reduce the chances of anything getting damaged, stolen, or lost, think twice before you take an army of devices on your next trip.
 The fewer devices that you pack, the better (and the safer).

 For the devices that you do plan to take with you on your trip, back up all the valuable data that’s saved on those devices.
 If you lose any of these devices while you’re traveling, you’ll avoid the double-disaster of also losing the data.
 Store all sensitive files in a secure facility on the cloud and back up your data onto a removable storage device that can be kept somewhere safe.

 There are more ways to protect your home than just locking your doors and turning on your home security system.
 Alert your home alarm provider to your travel plans so they know your house will be vacant.
 In addition, disconnect your garage door opener and lock it manually to thwart cybercriminals who can hack the electronic code.
 Be sure to turn off any home devices or appliances that are connected to the Internet.

 When you return home from your trip, consider changing all your passwords in case any of your data was compromised over the course of your travels.

 Also, prior to departing, remove any stored credit card information associated with your Apple or Google account and turn on the lock-screen passcode for mobile devices.
 If your phone is lost or stolen, there won’t be much of your personal information that can be easily accessed.